• Skip to primary navigation

 How to Make a Classic Italian Tomato Sauce:

-This family recipe has been passed down for generations and it was how I was taught to make Authentic Italian Tomato Sauce more than 50 years ago.
+This family recipe has been passed down for generations, and it’s how I’ve been making Authentic Italian Spaghetti Sauce for more than 50 years.

 garlic added to pot with sauteed onions